eugland/devops/3Areport.md

 As the application grows, a Dockerfile grows in complexity and volumes, so do code and tests.
 Coupled with the complex deployment scenarios, building images in large application becomes extremely time consumming.
 Sometimes updating a single layer would take more than 10 minutes in a 20GiB application given complex build requirements: conda, make etc. Modern software development process encourages a build after each small incremental change such that a pipeline checks for wether the new feature update works as intended.
 This becomes problematic when we have a high demand of builds but a low thorougput of build runtime which is  clogged up by long build time.
 Utilizing the cache feature after each build and layers stored after dedpulication, we propose a methodology that injects newly edited code into existing docker image layer while bypassing the sha256 checksum rule to enale rapid docker image building withing actually building.
 This reduces o(n) linear runtime required for updating an image where n = size of the layer to a constant O(1) runtime for limited numebr of scenarios.

+## Process

+### code injection

+Talk about the update methodology in detail here

+### Checksum bypass

+How we byass the checksum

+### redeployment

+How the new image is not confused with the old image, the 2 stands side by side.

+## Performance and Benchmarking

+### Setup format

+This could be a docker plugin, but for the sake of this report demonstration (aim to finish this in one week, let's do a script.
+External script would definitely drag down the speed, let's just optimize it to be faster than the current solution )

+### Result

+comapre python one line application 100 trials inject 1 line compare java one line application 100 tirals inject 1 line compare complex python app 100 trials inject 5(,or 50 or 500) lines compare complex java app 100 trials inject 5-50 (or even500) lines

+## limitations

+Beacause this uses literal injection, integrity cannot be guaranteed for compiled programming languages as compiling to binary code may behave differently than their original program code.
+Minor discrepencies can possibily lead to great disaster.

+Multi layer injection is possible but not within the scope of this paper.
+The concept would be performing similar.

+## Conclusion and Recomandation

 # Reference